MaxGaston/Pong-Interview/README.md

 # Pong-Interview

-Two-player online Pong with a twist!
-(I don't know what the twist is yet.)
+Two-player online Pong with a twist: if the black ball goes into your goal, you lose!
+Also your paddle can rotate!